For further information on the event and to obtain directions and a list of attendees, call (516) 433-1148.

 Daily, the mother of two young girls and a Girl Scouts volunteer for the last seven years, was charged with two felony grand theft counts by an employee.

-After investigators began to question some missing money in the Girl Scouts accounts, Daily admitted to them that she had taken the money over the past year and a half because her family was having financial problems.Moderate Quake Hits Southern California
+After investigators began to question some missing money in the Girl Scouts accounts, Daily admitted to them that she had taken the money over the past year and a half because her family was having financial problems.According to the USGS, the quake struck near the San Jacinto fault, which is part of the San Andreas Fault system.

 According to police, the female suspect may be wanted for countless crimes in both Los Angeles and Orange counties.